 VEB Leuchtenbau Cascade Pendant Chandelier

-Materials: 5 mint green painted metal (iron) globes/eyeballs.
-The metal ring in the middle is painted white.
+Materials: 5 mint green painted metal (iron) eyeball globes.
+White painted metal ring in the middle.
 White painted metal reflector inside.
 Big round ceiling mount.
 Bakelite E27 sockets.

 Height: 130 cm / 51.18” – adjustable

 Electricity: 5 bulbs E14, 5 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Other versions: This VEB Leuchtenbau cascade pendant chandelier was in all probability produced in several colours.